AxisCommunications/acap-computer-vision-sdk-examples/README.md

 ### Docker Hub images

 The examples are based on the [ACAP Computer Vision SDK](https://github.com/AxisCommunications/acap-computer-vision-sdk).
-This SDK is an image which contains APIs and tooling to build computer vision apps for running on camera, with support for C/C++ and Python.
+This SDK is an image which contains APIs and tooling to build computer vision apps for running on camera, with support for Python.
 Additionally, there is the [ACAP Native SDK](https://github.com/AxisCommunications/acap-native-sdk), which is more geared towards building ACAPs that uses AXIS-developed APIs directly, and primarily does so using C/C++.

 ## How to work with Github repository